 While staying in Kathmandu, we had to compromise with so many things.
 Food, liberty, money and so many other things as well.
 And yes, how can I forget Facebook.
 You are in a place out of your country and you haven’t even updated your status and location on Facebook, very strange.
 So was with me.
 But there I had no phone.
 Actually I carried my phone with me there, but there was no network.
-Moreover I had BSNL number.
+Moreover, I had a BSNL number.
 It is famous for its useless busy network.
 I tell you people say even if you hold two phones, one is BSNL in your hands and dial the BSNL, it will respond that all the channels are busy.
 Such is the condition and when you are out of your country, don’t expect it to give signals.
 And without phone how could I update my status where everyone could see that I was in Kathmandu.
 So the next morning, when I got up saw Young Jin accessing Facebook through his Apple iPad.
 He told me that the guest house has Wi-Fi connection.
 I requested him to access my account and he happily handed over me his expensive gadget.
 And for long, we had to stay without social media in Kathmandu

 We managed our days without social media in Kathmandu

 Posting your status on FB that you are in a different country and that too with world’s one of the top branded gadget was really a moment of proud for me.
 And when I posted my status, people showed their curiosity.
 I had a friend on FB from Kathmandu.
 So I messaged her that I was in Kathmandu and we could meet.
 She replied and we decided to meet.
 Though I had no phone, so we decide each and everything like full – proof.
 Neither had I seen her in real nor had she seen me.
 But it was really amazing for me to meet a friend who lived in another country and we only talked through FB.
-We were friend and FB for long and we were like good friends.
+We were friends and FB for long and we were like good friends.
 So, on November 26, 2013, I told her on FB that I was in Kathmandu.
-She gave me her number and asked me to call her from address she told me to come.
+She gave me her number and asked me to call her from the address she told me to come.
 And the next day I and Dinesh escaped from the guest house without even telling anyone.
 This act was full of stupidity but we didn’t bother much as the next day was the last and everyone would go back so we wanted to enjoy as much as we could.
 I too didn’t want to miss that opportunity.
 Moreover, we had to visit Patan Dhoka as well where we would meet Swechchha and her friend as they invited us to visit their cultural event at Patan Dhoka camp.
 So we planned that in the day’s half we would spend with my FB friend and the second half i.e. evening, we will spend with Swechchha and her friend and would attend the function.
 The very first day when I reached there, I found that we had to stay without social media in Kathmandu.
 There was no way I could stay online like I used to be in India.

 So, we both daredevils stepped out of the guest house, hiding from everyone’s eyes and came out.
-First of all we were to go to Chakrapath, Bhat – Bhateni.
+First of all, we were to go to Chakrapath, Bhat – Bhateni.
 I reached as she mentioned and from here I called her from an STD.
 Dialing from pubic booth made me remind of my childhood days, in the time of smartphones.
 She received and spoke in her Nepali accent which I hardly could understand.
 This turned out to be miscommunication and I couldn’t understand the whole message.
 We were to reach before 12 at the address.
-But unfortunately I reached to a different address and I kept on waiting there.
+But unfortunately, I reached to a different address and I kept on waiting there.
 I reached Bhat Bhateni shopping mall, while she gave me a different from that.
 I kept on waiting there and she kept on waiting where she was.
 I didn’t have any phone so couldn’t even call her.
 I searched for any PCO and called her.
 She didn’t reply.
 It all wasted our mood.
-I was bit angry and he was also.
+I was a bit angry and he was also.
 I called her several times but no reply.
-We took bus back to come back from here.
-From that place we reached Mitrapur, a very famous place for Pashupatinath Mandir.
+We took the bus back to come back from here.
+From that place, we reached Mitrapur, a very famous place for Pashupatinath Mandir.
 From there, I again phoned her.
 This time she picked up and this time she replied.
-She told me that she kept on waiting on the place she told.
-So, I realized that I reached on a wrong address with the same name.
+She told me that she kept on waiting for the place she told.
+So, I realized that I reached on the wrong address with the same name.
 Finally, she agreed to come and see for some time.
 After waiting for some time, she came and finally found her.
 But there was no place to sit and no restaurant.
-I asked her to go back to shopping mall which she didn’t agree as she had to go back to her home.
+I asked her to go back to the shopping mall which she didn’t agree with as she had to go back to her home.
 I just wished her goodbye.
-I was a very bad meeting.
+It was a very bad meeting.
 Staying away from social media in Kathmandu was like staying away from the world.
 We weren’t able to share pictures on Facebook so that people could know that we were hanging out in Kathmandu.
 But yes, staying without social media in Kathmandu taught us that excess is always bad and we should learn how to overcome it.

 The event was pretty wonderful.
-After the movie session, we came out and saw a huge wall paper where “End Violence against Women” was written in big colorful letters.
-We were to leave our palm impression on the wall paper with paint.
+After the movie session, we came out and saw a huge wallpaper where “End Violence against Women” was written in big colorful letters.
+We were to leave our palm impression on the wallpaper with paint.
 I put my palm impression with green color.
 A notice board was placed there, where many people shared their written stories of any sort of harassment in their lives.
 By the time, it had clocked 6 in the evening and we had to go back.
 I talked with Bev Hoffman, the founder of this event who runs an NGO, Human Rights Film Focus; he told me that his own grand daughter was a victim of the same.
 So he started this initiative.

 After wishing them goodbye, we paced hastily towards our destination.
 We hadn’t eaten much.
-So first of all we wanted to eat.
+So, first of all, we wanted to eat.
 Near to the camp, there was a canteen where we put off the fire of hunger.
 From there, we had to go back.
-But we also wanted to stay there for longer time.
+But we also wanted to stay there for a longer time.
 Every time, we had to remember that we were in a place miles away from our own country.
 We asked the way.
 We preferred to walk on foot no matter how far was it.
 This was really some sort of adventure for us.
 When we asked someone about the place, we were told that the place was Lalitpur.
 Lalitpur is a suburb district of Kathmandu and from there Thapathali was miles away.
 But we didn’t both about the miles.
 All we were enjoying our ways of insanity.